 It is also known as one of the best places to celebrate New Year’s Eve.
 I have been there and done that and I must say, they really know how to do fireworks and how to party.

 However, if you visit Reykjavik in December you should just keep in mind that days are short (very short).
 But other than that, Reykjavik is one of the best places to visit in Europe in December.

-Valencia is the perfect place to visit in December if you are looking for a water place and want anything but the typical winter destination.
+Valencia is the perfect place to visit if you are looking for a water place and want anything but the typical winter destination.

 The beautiful city at the Costa Blanca in Southern Spain is an interesting city with a lot of beautiful architecture – the old town with its many stunning buildings is perfect for getting lost and discovering the city.

 Of course, you should add the City of Arts and Sciences to your itinerary, as it is one of the main sights to visit in Valencia.
 And there is also a beach!
 Though December might be too cold for spending time at the beach, it is warm enough for some nice walks in the sand.